braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_templates.md

 ## Frequently asked questions

-### Can I save an incomplete setup in a Canvas template?
+### Can I save an incomplete step in a Canvas template?

 Yes, you can save incomplete steps as a Canvas template.
-However, there will be an error on the **Save template** button that indicates what is needed to launch the Canvas where the template is used.
+However, when the template is used, there will be an error on the **Save template** button that indicates what is needed to launch the Canvas.

 ### Can I save my Canvas builder settings as a template, or can I only save Canvas steps?